NEGU93/CYUSB3KIT-003_with_SP605_xilinx/README.md

 1. After programming, FX3 changes product ID from 0xF3 to 0xF1.
 To the definition of product ID is done on: `cyfxslfifousbdscr`
 2. Endpoint defined on `cyfxslfifosync::CyFxSlFifoApplnStart()`

-## 7. Final implementation design notes:
+## 7. Notes for board implementation

+The final project aim is to develop an own board what integrates both the FX3 and FPGA device.
+For confidentiality reasons the schematic and routed design cannot be uploaded.
+However, here are some tips followed when designing the board.

+1. Wire the M\[0..1\] signal to 11 for Slave Serial Configuration
+2. Wire PMODE\[0..2\] signals to 111 for FX3 USB boot
-1. In the final design it is important to add the following pullup resistors:
+1. In the final design it is important to add the following pull-up resistors:
 <p align="center">
 <img src="/img/final_board/pullups.png" width="400"/>
 </p>

-2. (Optional) It may be a good idea to add a UART usb connection for debugging with TeraTerm or any other software as explained on [4.3 debugging via UART](4.3-debugging-via-uart)
+2. (Optional) It may be a good idea to add a UART usb connection for debugging with TeraTerm or any other software as explained on [4.3 debugging via UART](#4.3-debugging-via-uart)

 ## 8. Citations